The AI Boom, The Bubble, and What Comes Next

 Artificial Intelligence (AI) has gone from niche academic curiosity to the hottest buzzword in technology, business, and even politics.
 Over the past few years, we’ve witnessed an explosion in machine learning, deep learning, natural language processing (NLP), computer vision, and generative AI systems like large language models (LLMs).
 The hype has been so strong that trillions of dollars are flowing into chips, data centers, and AI startups.
 But here’s the big question: is this sustainable, or are we inflating an AI bubble destined to pop?

-Even Sam Altman, CEO of OpenAI, has admitted that today’s AI boom might be a bubble — echoing the dot-com crash, when trillions of dollars vanished overnight.
-At the same time, AI safety experts like Dr. Roman Yampolskiy are warning that beyond economics, humanity is woefully unprepared for the risks of superintelligent systems that could reshape our societies, economies, and even survival.
+Even Sam Altman, CEO of OpenAI, has acknowledged that investors are "overexcited" and that AI valuations resemble the dot-com era — a crash that erased roughly $5 trillion in market value between March 2000 and October 2002.1 At the same time, AI safety researchers like Dr. Roman Yampolskiy are warning that beyond economics, humanity is woefully unprepared for the risks of superintelligent systems that could reshape our societies, economies, and even survival.

 In this deep dive, we’ll unpack what’s happening in AI right now — the technologies driving the boom, the cracks starting to show, the risks of collapse, and the few things likely to endure if the bubble bursts.
 Along the way, we’ll look at real-world use cases, energy and infrastructure challenges, and the looming ethical dilemmas of AI-driven change.